Leroy Thompson (running back): College career

-NFL
+Professional career

-Drafted by Pittsburgh in the sixth round of the 1991 NFL Draft, Thompson impressed Steelers coach Chuck Noll with his ability to read deep routes and catch the ball out of the backfield.
+Thompson was selected by the Pittsburgh Steelers in the sixth round of the 1991 NFL draft, Thompson impressed Steelers coach Chuck Noll with his ability to read deep routes and catch the ball out of the backfield.
 He spent most of his rookie season competing with Warren Williams and Tim Worley for playing time.
 After Steelers tailback Barry Foster returned from injury in 1992 and won the starting spot, Thompson developed primarily into a third-down threat.

 In October 1993, Thompson, playing for the injured Foster, carried 16 times for 101 yards in the Steelers' win over New Orleans.
 After Foster suffered another injury a few weeks later, Thompson started six of the final seven games of the season.
-He carried 30 times for 108 yards in a Monday Night Football win over Buffalo, rushed 22 times for 82 yards, including a 36-yard run that set up the Steelers' first touchdown, in a 17-14 win over New England, and tallied 81 rushing yards and 61 receiving yards in Pittsburgh's 21-20 win over Miami.
+He carried 30 times for 108 yards in a Monday Night Football win over Buffalo, rushed 22 times for 82 yards, including a 36-yard run that set up the Steelers' first touchdown, in a 17–14 win over New England, and tallied 81 rushing yards and 61 receiving yards in Pittsburgh's 21–20 win over Miami.
 He finished the season with over one thousand all-purpose yards, including 763 rushing yards and 259 receiving yards.

 Prior to the start of the 1994 season, Thompson was traded to New England, where Coach Bill Parcells was seeking a running back with receiving ability to complement tailback Marion Butts.
 He finished the season with 65 receptions, the third-highest total on the team.
-He caught a touchdown pass that helped ignite the Patriots' 26-20 comeback win over Minnesota, scored two touchdowns in a key late-season win over Indianapolis, and scored the lone touchdown in New England's 13-3 win over Chicago that allowed the Patriots to clinch a playoff spot.
+He caught a touchdown pass that helped ignite the Patriots' 26-20 comeback win over Minnesota, scored two touchdowns in a key late-season win over Indianapolis, and scored the lone touchdown in New England's 13–3 win over Chicago that allowed the Patriots to clinch a playoff spot.
 In New England's loss to Cleveland in the first round of the playoffs, Thompson scored a second-quarter touchdown that temporarily gave his team the lead.

 Determined to compete for a starting tailback spot, Thompson signed with Kansas City in July 1995.
 He saw little playing time, however, as the veteran back Marcus Allen was tapped as the Chiefs' primary rusher.
 He signed with Tampa Bay in July 1996, but again saw little playing time during the season.